-Bad weather moves north as southern storms leave 4 dead
+Bad weather moves into Eastern states; 5 dead in South

-BIRMINGHAM, Ala.
-(AP) — Nearly 150,000 homes and businesses in the southeastern United States were without power early Friday after a powerful winter storm raked the region, killing at least four people and injuring several more across the region.
+LOUISVILLE, Ky.
+(AP) — More than 300,000 homes and businesses in the southeastern United States were without power early Friday after a powerful storm raked the region.
+At least five people were killed.

-Florida bore the brunt of the power outages, with nearly 75,000, according to poweroutages.us.
-The Carolinas, Georgia and Virginia also reported outages, and tornado watches and warnings were in effect Thursday night from northern Florida up through North Carolina.

-The National Weather Service advised early Friday that a storm system was expected to strengthen in the mid-Atlantic region, bringing snow, ice and rain north.
+North Carolina had the most customers without electricity on Friday, followed by Pennsylsvania, according to poweroutages.us.
+The outages matched states that were under high wind and winter weather advisories issued by the National Weather Service.

+Forecasters warned that the storm system could bring gusts of 50 mph to 60 mph from the Carolinas into New England, potentially toppling rain-soaked trees and making driving hazardous.

+As much as four inches of snow fell overnight in Ohio, part of a band of snowy weather stretching from Tennessee to Maine.
+Blowing snow contributed to several accidents in the Akron area, and the Ohio Department of Transportation urged people to make room for nearly 1,300 state crews working to improve the icy conditions.

-Thursday’s storm destroyed mobile homes in Mississippi and Alabama, caused mudslides in Tennessee and Kentucky and flooded communities that shoulder waterways across the Appalachian region.
+The weather destroyed mobile homes in Mississippi, Alabama and Florida, caused mudslides in Tennessee and Kentucky and flooded communities that shoulder waterways across the Appalachian region.
 Rain kept falling over a path of splintered trees and sagging power lines that stretched from Louisiana into Virginia.

 School districts canceled classes in state after state as bad weather rolled through.

-Virginia Gov. Ralph Northam declared a state of emergency Thursday evening because of heavy rains and extreme flooding.
-More than 500 people in southwestern Virginia were displaced by flooding and needed rescue from their homes, he said in a statement.
+Up to 8 inches of snow was predicted in West Virginia, while Virginia Gov. Ralph Northam declared a state of emergency because of heavy rains and extreme flooding.
+More than 500 people in southwestern Virginia had to be rescued from their homes amid flooding, he said in a statement.

 Meanwhile, the Tennessee Valley Authority warned that people residing near rivers and lakes should prepare for rapidly changing water levels.
-The TVA is managing water levels behind 49 dams to avert major flooding, but with more rain expected next week, the agency may have to release water downstream, said James Everett, senior manager of the TVA’s river forecast center in Knoxville, Tennessee.
+The TVA is managing rising water behind 49 dams to avert major flooding, but with more rain expected next week, the agency may have to release water downstream, said James Everett, senior manager of the TVA’s river forecast center in Knoxville, Tennessee.

+Tornados caused caused minor damage in the Tampa Bay, Florida, area, where a tree was blown onto a mobile home, trapping an elderly woman who was later hospitalized, and a crane topped over at an interstate construction site on I-275.

-Authorities in Alabama, South Carolina, North Carolina and Tennessee confirmed four storm-related fatalities.
+Authorities confirmed five storm-related fatalities, in Alabama, South Carolina, North Carolina and Tennessee.

 One person was killed and another was injured as high winds destroyed two mobile homes near the town of Demopolis, Alabama, the Storm Prediction Center reported.
 The victim, Anita Rembert, was in one of the homes with her husband, child and two grandchildren, said Kevin McKinney, emergency management director for Marengo County.
 A man was injured but the children were unhurt, he said.